 But even Fast RCNN has certain problem areas.
-It also uses selective search as a proposal method to find the Regions of Interest, which is a slow and time consuming process.
+It also uses selective search as a proposed method to find the Regions of Interest, which is a slow and time-consuming process.
 It takes around 2 seconds per image to detect objects, which is much better compared to RCNN.
 But when we consider large real-life datasets, then even a Fast RCNN doesn’t look so fast anymore.

-But there’s yet another object detection algorithm that trump Fast RCNN.
-And something tells me you won’t be surprised by it’s name.
+But there’s yet another object detection algorithm that trumps Fast RCNN.
+And something tells me you won’t be surprised by its name.

 The below steps are typically followed in a Faster RCNN approach: